REBECCA HEA, PSY.D., LP, EXECUTIVE DIRECTOR

 PROGRAM MANAGEMENT STAFF

-Em has been working in facility-based mental health for nearly ten years, including six years with Denver Children’s Home.
-He began as a Youth Treatment Counselor in the Residential Program, then became a Treatment Supervisor in Day Treatment, and ultimately began managing the admissions process and seeing to the day-to-day needs of all clients.
+Em has been working in facility-based mental health for nearly ten years, including seven years with Denver Children’s Home.
+He began as a Youth Treatment Counselor in the Residential Program, quickly transitioning to Treatment Supervisor in Day Treatment, ultimately coming to manage the admissions process and seeing to the day-to-day needs of all clients.
 Em is currently pursuing a Masters in Social Work with the hope of one day leading a nonprofit program for at-risk youth.

 Joseph Gilltrap, Daytime Program Manager